-Beginning with the May 5, 2024 wage increase, the allocation to total benefits from future wage increases will not exceed 16% of the Journeyperson's Total Wage, rounded to the nearest 5 cents.
-The union will notify the Association as to where to allocate the wages to benefits not less than 60 days prior to the effective date of the increase in order to publish the revised wage schedule in a timely manner.
+The allocation to total benefits from future wage increases will not exceed 16.5% of the Journeyperson's Total Wage, rounded to the nearest 5 cents.
+The parties may mutually agree to a different ratio should the Union demonstrate there are exigent and emergent circumstances that require a higher ratio The union will notify the Association as to where to allocate the wages to benefits not less than 60 days prior to the effective date of the increase in order to publish the revised wage schedule in a timely manner.